SaidNivek/Project_2_Juan_Kevin/README.md

 Create wireframes for end-product image.
 Simple sites with pictures and usernames.
 Get RESTful/CRUD routes established.
 Create database.
 Work on views.
 Ensure data is displayed on pages properly with dummy data.
 Create database.
 Create Schema for users/photos.
 Connect the database to the code.
 Test for the connection.
 Attach routes to the databse.
 Work on CSS.
 Make sure nothing breaks.

 ## User Stories
+As a user, I would like to:
-- Post pictures
+- Click a button to post pictures
-- Post comments on pictures
+- Click a button to post comments on pictures
 - Have a user profile
-- Update their profiles
-- Update their pictures
-- Update their comments
+- Update my profile picture
-- Delete their comments
+- Delete my comments
-- Delete their pictures
+- Delete pictures that I post
-- Delete their profile
+- Delete my entire profile
-- Easily see if there are other pictures posted on a main page
+- Easily see if other user pictures on a main feed
-- User authentication / email sign-up
+- Sign up and login using user authentication

 ## MVP Goals
-- Post pictures
+- Click a button to post pictures
-- Post comments on pictures
+- Click a button to post comments on pictures
 - Have a user profile
-- Update their profiles
-- Update their pictures
-- Update their comemnts
+- Update my profile picture
-- Delete their comments
+- Delete my comments
-- Delete their pictures
+- Delete pictures that I post
-- Delete their profile
+- Delete my entire profile
+- Easily see if other user pictures on a main feed

 ## Stretch Goals
 - Easily see if there are other pictures posted on a main page